The Secret of the Loch: Production

-The film was inspired by the success of King Kong.
-It was made by Bray Wyndham, an independent producer using Ealing’s studios and technicians while Basil Dean had a dispute with RKO.
-Prominent billing was given to Seymour Hicks.
+The film was made by Bray Wyndham, an independent producer using Ealing’s studios and technicians while Basil Dean had a dispute with RKO.
 Director Milton Rosmer was borrowed from Gaumont, although George King was originally announced for the job.

 Charles Bennett and Billie Bristow visited Loch Ness in December 1933 to research the film.
 Bennett later said "I went up to the Scottish highlands and searched out Loch Ness.
 I never met the monster, but I found a wonderful Scotch whiskey."

-The film was known as Sinister Deeps.
+He said that the film was "terrible... but amusing".

-The film was shot over four weeks.
+Known as Sinister Deeps, the film was shot over four weeks.

 In the film, the "monster" was portrayed by a young green iguana.

 Critical reception

+The Daily Film Renter wrote: "Story is by no means convincing, and direction lacks imagination. ...
+The below Loch shots smack strongly of a water tank, while the monster, though obviously a living creature, looks none too convincing.
+Seymour Hicks overdoes his Professor Heggie, ranting on occasion in the old Lyceum manner."

+Picturegoer wrote: "A theatrically conceived, theatrically developed, and theatrically characterised melodrama based on the Loch Ness legend.
+Underwater sequences depicting the 'monster' as a species of overgrown and not particularly terrifying iguana are neatly devised and form key for the best part of the picture. ...
+The director has, in fact, relied too much on stage methods to tell his story, the bulk of the action of which is confined to interior sets infested with characters one never sees outside the theatre."

+Picture Show wrote: "An unconvincing story of a professor who seeks to prove the existence of a monster in a loch.
+Seymour Hicks as the professor is a little disappointing.
+The underwater photography is quite good.
+Fair entertainment if you prefer novelty to polish."

-TV Guide called the film "a trite programmer which doesn't make one believe in the humans' actions, much less the sea serpent's"; while Allmovie called it a "fairly amusing British monster movie...obscure but entertaining oddity"; and Britmovie noted an "enjoyable comic romp."
+TV Guide called the film "a trite programmer which doesn't make one believe in the humans' actions, much less the sea serpent's."